 The purpose of the Gavi Alliance is to promote health by: (i) providing vaccines and the means to deliver such vaccines to people in the poorest countries; (ii) facilitating the research and development of vaccines of primary interest to the developing world; and (iii) to provide support in connection with achieving the foregoing purposes by helping to strengthen health care systems and civil societies supporting such purposes in the developing world.

 Within this broad purpose, the Gavi Alliance will focus its work in support of improvement of vaccination and immunisation in the poorest countries.
-To this effect, the Gavi Alliance works as an innovative international public-private partnership, which brings together various organisations and constituencies actively engaged in supporting immunisation in developing countries – such as Governments, United Nations organisations, vaccine manufacturers, foundations, nongovernmental organisations and research institutes, as well as individuals with private sector and other experience, which together provide legitimacy, credibility and technical expertise.
+To this effect, the Gavi Alliance works as an innovative international public-private partnership, which brings together various organisations and constituencies actively engaged in supporting immunisation in implementing countries – such as Governments, United Nations organisations, vaccine manufacturers, foundations, nongovernmental organisations and research institutes, as well as individuals with private sector and other experience, which together provide legitimacy, credibility and technical expertise.
 Recognising and drawing on the mandates and responsibilities of all constituencies represented on the Gavi Alliance Board, the Gavi Alliance provides public and private finance and a broad diversity of perspectives, experience and skills.